 I also acknowledge that inevitably, there is a lot of dross out there and it lets the side down.
 Poorly written and produced books with typos, badly designed covers, sold at rock bottom prices or given away for free, which is not the way I want to go.

-But in a world where celebs are sneaking all the good publishing deals, and agents are less and less able to place books, I still think that going solo, if you can, is the best and most lucrative way of presenting your work to the reading public.
+But in a world where celebs are sneaking all the good publishing deals, and agents are less and less able to place books, if you can get an agent in the first place, I still think that going solo, if you can, is the best and most lucrative way of presenting your work to the reading public.
 And there is HUGE satisfaction from holding a book in your hand, or seeing it in a shop, and knowing that you produced yourself.